-If you are looking to increase sales in your store, you will need to boost product visibility.
-With stiff competition from the e-Commerce market and constant access to smartphones where shoppers can research products online before buying, product visibility in-store can make or break a sale.
+If you are looking to increase sales in your store, you will need to increase product visibility.
+With stiff competition from rich product information in e-Commerce and constant access to smartphones where shoppers can research products online before buying, product visibility in-store can make or break a sale.

 We live in a world where the experience economy has transformed the retail space, shops are no longer a place just to buy goods, but the place where shoppers have an experience of discovery.
-This experience of products can make a significant contribution to choosing those products .
-Retailers have to focus increasingly on their customers and their experience, so merchandise is presented in a way that engages their imagination, persuading them to buy the products on offer.
-Here are some smart and simple tips to boost product visibility and engagement.
+This experience of products can make a significant contribution to choosing those products.
+Retailers and CPG suppliers have to focus increasingly on their customers and their experience, so merchandise is presented in a way that engages their imagination, persuading them to buy the products on offer.
+Here are some smart and simple tips to boost product visibility and engagement:

-1. Make your visuals appealing to boost retail sells
+1. Make your visuals appealing to boost retail sales

 2. Ensure your display reflects your brand